chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 # Update the values and remove the < >
 $YourInternalRepositoryPushUrl = '<INSERT REPOSITORY URL HERE>'
 $YourInternalRepositoryApiKey = '<YOUR API KEY HERE>'
+# You get this from the chocolatey.license.xml file:
 $YourBusinessLicenseGuid = '<INSERT NON-TRIAL C4B LICENSE GUID HERE>'

 if(!(Test-Path C:\packages)){